malandrakisgeo/SchoolAdministrativeSystem/README.md

 <b>The implementation</b>:
 <p>
-Primary features (must be implemented)
+Primary features (must be implemented):
 <br>
 Data model of students, classes, subjects, and groups
 <br>